-Item Permitted Not permitted Trousers Trutex charcoal grey school trousers DL943 Charcoal (senior sizes) DL944 Charcoal (smaller sizes) Any other style of trousers Skirts Trutex Harrow Grey senior girls skirt with JMHS logo, length 20" or 22" Any other style of skirts Shorts Tailored, dark grey Bermuda shorts that reach knee level are permitted during hot weather Casual shorts, PE shorts, three-quarter length trousers Polo shirt Light blue with school logo Clothing worn under the polo shirt for warmth should not be visible Sweatshirt Navy blue with school logo Non JMHS items Fleece Navy blue with school logo Non JMHS items Outerwear Coat, showerproof mac/cagoule Hoodies, zipped hoodies, track suit tops Outerwear may be worn to and from school and around the school site but not in lessons Coats must not be worn instead of a sweatshirt Scarves and Scarves should only be worn outside to and Scarves and hats should not be worn inside hats from school with a coat under any circumstances Hats should only be worn for protection against the cold or to protect from the sun Belts Plain black and wider than 1" Large buckles, brightly coloured, heavily studded, or other similar fashion belts Socks and Plain black socks Leggings and legwarmers Tights Plain black tights Socks should not be worn over tights.
+Item Permitted Not permitted Trousers Trutex charcoal grey school trousers DL943 Charcoal (senior sizes) DL944 Charcoal (smaller sizes) Any other style of trousers Skirts Trutex Harrow Grey senior girls skirt with JMHS logo, length 20" or 22" Any other style of skirts

-Item Permitted Not permitted Shoes Plain black High heels, trainers, boots, flimsy fashion shoes, dolly shoes that don't stay on properly Jewellery Two small studs are allowed in each ear only (no other types of earrings) A charity wristband and badge may be worn for one week only to support the charity Drop earrings, rings, necklaces or bracelets Facial piercings, studs, spacers, plasters to cover piercings Make-up Discreet make up Coloured eye shadow, heavy kohl eyeliner, false eyelashes, coloured lipstick, false nails, coloured nail polish, any ink drawings on skin Hair accessories Small, plain black or navy headbands, hair ribbons or scrunchies Flowers, scarves, hair bandeaus, overtly large or patterned accessories Hair styles Hair must be of natural colour and one colour only Extreme styles such as shaved heads, patterns or sides, dip dyed, highlights or all over dye in colours such as red, purple, pink etc, coloured extensions School bags Students must have a rucksack that is sufficiently large to carry all school books and equipment required for the day Handbags are not permitted Fashion bags with a single shoulder strap are also not permitted.
+Shorts Tailored, dark grey Bermuda shorts that reach knee level are permitted during hot weather Casual shorts, PE shorts, three-quarter length trousers Polo shirt Light blue with school logo Clothing worn under the polo shirt for warmth should not be visible Sweatshirt Navy blue with school logo Non JMHS items Fleece Navy blue with school logo Non JMHS items Outerwear Coat, showerproof mac/cagoule, soft shell jacket.
+Outerwear may be worn to and from school and around the school site but not in lessons Hooded coat/jackets without a full-length zip Coats must not be worn instead of a school sweatshirt Hoods on coats/jackets must only be worn up when outside and it is raining Scarves and hats Scarves are to be worn for warmth not fashion Hats should only be worn for protection against the cold or to protect from the sun when outside Hats should not be worn inside under any circumstances Belts Plain black and wider than 1" Large buckles, brightly coloured, heavily studded, or other similar fashion belts Socks and Plain black socks Leggings and legwarmers Tights Plain black tights Socks should not be worn over tights Shoes Plain black shoes or plain black trainers High heels, boots, flimsy fashion shoes, dolly shoes that don't stay on properly Jewellery Two small studs are allowed in each ear only (no other types of earrings) One clear plastic nose stud A charity wristband and badge may be worn for one week only to support the charity Drop earrings, rings, necklaces or bracelets Facial piercings (other than nose), metal nose studs, spacers, plasters to cover piercings Make-up Discreet make up Coloured eye shadow, heavy kohl eyeliner, false eyelashes, coloured lipstick, false nails, coloured nail polish, any ink drawings on skin Hair accessories Small, plain black or navy headbands, hair ribbons or scrunchies Long hair must be tied back in practical lessons Flowers, scarves, hair bandeaus, coloured braids, overtly large or patterned accessories Hair styles Hair must be of natural colour and one colour only Extreme styles such as shaved heads, patterns or sides, dip dyed, highlights or all over dye in colours such as red, purple, pink etc, coloured extensions School bags Students must have a rucksack that is sufficiently large to carry all school books and equipment required for the day Handbags are not permitted Fashion bags with a single shoulder strap are also not permitted.
 To avoid confusion a rucksack should be used.

-PE Uniform

-Navy PE T-Shirt with school logo

-Navy rugby shirt with gold band across middle

-Plain navy shorts (no stripes permitted) PE socks navy/gold and PE socks white

-Plain navy jogging bottoms Training shoes, football boots (boys), shin pads (boys & girls)
+PE Uniform Navy PE T-Shirt with school logo Navy JMHS Quarter zip top (new for 2023/24) or Rugby shirt with gold band across middle Plain navy blue shorts (no stripes permitted) or plain navy blue skort PE socks navy/gold and PE socks white Plain navy blue jogging bottoms Training shoes, football boots, shin pads